Please provide your zip code to see plans in your area.

 Although Americans who age into Medicare have the option to put off enrolling in Part B, individuals who do make that choice need to proceed with caution to avoid enrollment penalties that could continue indefinitely.

-The Medicare Part B SEP allows you to delay taking Part B if you have coverage through your own or a spouse’s current job.
-You usually have 8 months from when employment ends to enroll in Part B. Coverage that isn’t through a current job – such as COBRA benefits, retiree or individual-market coverage – won’t help you qualify for this SEP, but the SEP lasts for 8 months, so you may still qualify if your employment ended recently.
+The Medicare Part B SEP allows you to delay taking Part B if you have coverage through your own or a spouse’s current job, and then sign up for Part B — without a late enrollment penalty — as long as you do so within eight months of the employer-sponsored coverage ending.
+Coverage that isn’t through a current job – such as COBRA benefits, retiree health benefits, or individual-market coverage – won’t help you qualify for this SEP.
+But the SEP lasts for eight months, so you may still qualify if your employment ended recently.

 You qualify for the Part B SEP if: